Updated on June 24th, 2020 by Bob Ciura

-This article takes a look at the 20 beverage brands Coca-Cola owns that generates $1 billion or more in sales each year.
+This article takes a look at the 20 beverage brands Coca-Cola owns that generate $1 billion or more in sales each year.
 The impact of Coca-Cola’s billion dollar brands, along with emerging brands, will be analyzed to see Coca-Cola’s future growth potential.

 Minute Maid was founded in 1945.
 The company got its start by winning a government contract for providing powdered orange juice to the United States Army.
 Fortunately for the world, but unfortunately for Minute Maid, the war ended that year and the contract was cancelled.